About Us

 The Reading League of Missouri is an affiliate chapter of 30,000 member national not-for-profit organization, The Reading League.
 Together we promote knowledge to reimagine the future of literacy education and accelerate the global movement toward reading instruction rooted in science.

-Meet Our Team
+Meet Our Executive Board

 Stephanie Dimmitt